 I send weekly emails with insights on:

-You're already on my email list (you downloaded this guide).
+You're already on my email list (if you downloaded this guide).
 Check your inbox for my first email soon.

 Consider working together